PocketGamer1310/More-Like-PC-Version-Mod/BUGS.md

 * Do not use command blocks.
 * Do not think that I stole Arjay's code, mine is completely different (It would explain why it's broken :P)

-###2.
-Emerald ore does not drop emeralds when mined.
-* It is meant to drop emeralds.
-* It ignores the code.

 ###3.
 Hunger for one part is Tip Messages and the rest is Client Messages.
 * I have not finished temporary hunger display.